uhray/boilerplate/doc/boilerplate.md

 });
 ```

-This example is pretty trivial, but it really helps to abstract larger chunks of code for things like complex computations, algorithms, etc. in order to keep the rest of your frontend code clean and readable.
+This example is pretty trivial, but it really does help to abstract larger chunks of code for things like complex computations, algorithms, etc. in order to keep the rest of your frontend code clean and readable.